 As part of your kumquat tree care, you should keep the soil moist around young trees, but not wet or soggy.
 Once the tree is established, water during dry spells.

 Withhold fertilizer for the first two or three months.
 Use a fertilizer designed for citrus trees thereafter, following the label instructions.

 Use a layer of mulch over the root zone to help the soil hold moisture and inhibit weeds that compete with the tree for moisture and nutrients.
-Pull the mulch back several inches from the trunk of the tree.
+Pull the mulch back several inches (7.5 to 12.5 cm.) from the trunk of the tree.

 Kumquat trees don’t require pruning except to remove suckers that drain the tree’s resources.
 If you want to prune to shape the tree, do so after you harvest the fruit but before the flowers bloom in spring.

 How to Care for Kumquat Trees in Containers

 Kumquat trees don’t tolerate being root bound, so you will need a very large pot.
 Drill extra large drainage holes in the bottom of the pot, and cover the holes with a window screen to keep the soil from falling through.
 Raise the pot off the ground to improve drainage and air circulation.

 Kumquat trees in containers need extra protection during freezing weather because of the exposed roots.
 Cover them with a blanket when frost threatens.

 Kumquat trees are susceptible to root rot diseases.
 Avoid excess moisture and make sure the soil is well-drained before planting.
 Avoid piling mulch around the base of the tree.